 OREO 100 CALORIE PACK THIN CRISPS RECALL

-Keep that in mind, too, with this next recall.
+Here's another recall.
 This is regarding Oreo 100 Calorie Pack Thin Crisps.
 They were recalled because they were included in a variety box with Chips Ahoy Crisps.
 The Chips Ahoy Crisps contained milk.
 The Oreo Crisps did not.
-But the box that contained both, did not say milk was contained in the Chips Ahoy Crisps.
+But the box that contained both did not say milk was contained in the Chips Ahoy Crisps.
 I can't find the ingredient list for Oreo 100 Calorie Packs online.
 But I would guess that they too have chocolate as an ingredient.
 And if so, this recall is saying they should not contain milk.
 Unless, of course, the ingredient list was different than it is now.

 PETA OMITS ORIGINAL OREOS FROM VEGAN LIST?

 Another concern that I have is that PETA's "accidentally vegan" list omits regular Oreos.
 I am not a PETA member.
 But I do like the accidentally vegan list because it gives me a reference for finding safe snacks.
 I do remember consulting this list before trying Oreos, and I really thought they were on there as ok.
 But I could be wrong.
 Now the list only has "Spring Oreos", "Uh Oh Oreos", and "Chocolate Cream Oreos".
 So if regular Oreos aren't on there, is it because PETA believes they contain milk?

 There are some allergy parents who do not allow their children to have foods that are processed by companies that process other foods with their allergen.
 For example, they would not let their children have Oreos, even if they were milk-free, because Nabisco makes products like Ritz Cheese Crackers.
 Some parents like to find out specifically about facilities and production lines before they give their kids certain processed foods.
 Kudos to the parents who take the time to check things out thoroughly.